Okwuagbala Uzochukwu writes about youths, social challenges, and engineering, including material-engineering-related topics.

 - A corrupt company, for example, may only promote individuals who perform personal favors for their boss.

-- Corruption in a university setting may take the form of lecturers accepting cash for higher marks.
+- Corruption in a university setting may take the form of lecturers or professors accepting cash in exchange for higher marks.

 Corruption exists in any institution where legitimate means of getting ahead are circumvented by allowing individuals to enhance their personal power with money or favors.
 As a result, it becomes harder or impossible for others to operate above board.